johnneezaratee/fabcar/README.md

 5. Type and press Enter: node enrollAdmin.sh

-6. Type and press Enter: node registerUser.sh
+6. (Optional) Type and press Enter: node registerUser.sh

-7. Type and press Enter: node rSupplier1.sh
+7. (Optional) Type and press Enter: node rSupplier1.sh

-8. Type and press Enter: node rOEM.sh
+8. (Optional) Type and press Enter: node rOEM.sh

 9. To test all functions, type and press Enter: node app_scm.sh

    <Port> is 3000.

-10. To test as supplier1, open a new Terminal window, type and press Enter: node appSupplier1.sh
+10. (Optional) To test as supplier1, open a new Terminal window, type and press Enter: node appSupplier1.sh

     <Port> is 3001.

     Note: supplier1 can only raise an invoice (number 3 below).

-10. To test as OEM, open a new Terminal window, type and press Enter: node appOEM.sh
+10. (Optional) To test as OEM, open a new Terminal window, type and press Enter: node appOEM.sh

     <Port> is 3002.

     Note: OEM can only set that goods are received (number 4 below).

-How to use:
+C. How to use:

 1. Open Postman